 Mark has excellent organisational and planning skills which have been developed throughout his working life in industries including traineeships and apprenticeships, vocational training experience and as an education officer with both government and non-governmental organisations.

 Since 2006 Mark has been the National Manager of CERT and has implemented compliant, responsive, flexible and innovative training teams and processes nationally to support Rail Safety Worker Competence projects in all states of Australia.
 Furthermore he has established rail and vocational training methodologies in a number of other countries.

-He has established and maintained quality systems in training for clients including but not limited to ARTC, Thiess, Laing O’Rourke, Fluor Rail Services, Abi Group, Queensland Rail, Aurizon, Public Transport Authority of WA, Roy Hill, Samsung, John Holland Group, RailCorp, CFCLA and Rhomberg Rail.
+He has established and maintained quality systems in training for clients including but not limited to ARTC, Lendlease, Thiess, Laing O’Rourke, Fluor Rail Services, Abi Group, Queensland Rail, Aurizon, Public Transport Authority of WA, Roy Hill, FMG, Samsung, John Holland Group, RailCorp, CFCLA and Rhomberg Rail.

 Sean Choat has worked in the Queensland Vocational Education and Training Sector for more than ten years, having worked for many years in the training and regulatory arms of the Queensland Government and as a National RTO and VET Manager for QR Limited.